Matthias Braunöder

-Career
+Club career

 Braunöder is a youth product of SV Sigleß, before joining Austria Wien's youth academy in 2011.
 In 2019, he started training with Austria Wien's reserves.
 He signed a professional contract with the club on 3 June 2019.
 He made his professional debut with Austria Wien in a 4–0 Austrian Football Bundesliga win over Admira Wacker on 26 January 2021.
 He was named the inaugural winner for the "Newcomer of the Season" award for the 2021–22 Austrian Football Bundesliga season.

+On 25 January 2024, Braunöder joined Como in Italy on loan with an option to buy.

+On 6 August 2025, Braunöder moved on loan to Bari in Serie B.

 International career

 Braunöder is a youth international for Austria, having represented them at various levels from U15 to U21.
 He captained the Austria U17s at the 2019 UEFA European Under-17 Championship.

+Career statistics

 Personal life

 Braunöder's father, Markus, was also a professional footballer in Austria.